JReaves10/DataPrep/README.md

 # Conclusion
-This project showcases how thoughtful data preprocessing and type optimization can significantly enhance performance and efficiency in data science workflows.
+This project showcases how thoughtful data preprocessing and type optimization can significantly enhance performance and efficiency.